RX2Solutions/RX2Solutions.github.io/_landing_pages/interviewguide.md

 ---
 Our readers walk into interviews sharper, calmer, more confident, and ready to turn conversation into opportunity.
 This guide distills the same preparation frameworks we use with top professionals across technology, engineering, and professional services.

+- The Interview Roadmap we coach every candidate through
+- A STAR-based framework that makes your experience easy to explain
+- The five fastest ways to get rejected-and how to avoid them
+- Real-world examples of smart questions that make lasting impressions
+- Want a quick win?
+Start with "How to Answer Questions."
+It's a 10-minute reset that can completely change how you present your